troycaselli/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  Closure is seen in the function() on line 69 because it console.logs 'name' which is an external variable.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  The 'name' will always return 'Dan', but the newRoll may return a different number.
 c.
 What is the lexical scope of `newRoll`?
+  newRoll may be accessed and referenced only within the function(){}; outside of the {} is beyond the lexical scope of the variable.

 ### Task 3 - Stretch Goals